Why Get An RV Inspection By A Certified RV Inspector?

 Mainly because you don’t want to buy a money pit!
 When you are spending your hard-earned money on an RV, you want to make sure that it’s a good buy.
-So it makes sense to hire a third party, unbiased independent RV inspector to thoroughly examine the RV you are considering as a purchase.
+So it makes sense to hire a third party, unbiased independent certified RV inspector.
+They are qualified to thoroughly examine the RV you are considering as a purchase.

-And the inspection should also be done by someone who is familiar with RVs and has been trained in RV systems and components.
+And the inspection should also be done by someone who is familiar with RVs.
+And more than that, has also been trained in RV systems and components.
 That way they know what to look for during the inspection.

-The inspector should also have agreed to a recognized Code of Ethics (www.nrvia.org/code-of-ethics) and should have been certified by a respected national organization.
-In short, the inspector should be an NRVIA certified inspector, and I have that kind of training and certification.
+The certified RV inspector should also have agreed to a recognized Code of Ethics (www.nrvia.org/code-of-ethics).
+And they should have been certified by a respected national organization.
+In short, the inspector should be an NRVIA certified RV inspector.
+I have that kind of training and certification.

 So what does an RV inspection cover?

-I will inspect the overall condition, the roof type, the sealants used, the condition of vents, skylights and air conditioners as well as plumbing covers.
-I will also examine TV and radio antennas.
+I will inspect the overall condition, the roof type, the sealants used, the condition of vents, skylights and air conditioners.
+I will also examine TV and radio antennas, and plumbing covers.
 The front and rear caps and seals get close attention too.

 Sidewalls and End Caps

 I will inspect the overall condition, the slideout type, and the operating mechanism.
-I will examine the roof condition, seals, sweeps and gaskets, the T-moulding, as well as wiring, floors and harnesses underneath the slideout.
+I will examine the roof condition, seals, sweeps and gaskets.
+Also the T-moulding, as well as wiring, floors and harnesses underneath the slideout.

 Awnings and Slide-out Toppers

-I will inspect the overall condition, type, operating mechanism, (manual or electric), and fabric condition of any awnings and slideout toppers that are present.
+I will inspect the overall condition, type, operating mechanism, (manual or electric) and fabric condition of any awnings.
+This includes slideout toppers that are present.